 - In the heart of a vibrant, diverse, and dynamic artistic community: Sutton has a high density of artists and features art galleries, artists studios, and a theater where shows and films can be enjoyed.

 - An environment where both French and English cultures merge to form today’s Québecois culture.

 - Magnificent mountainous area in the Eastern Townships

-- Designed to accommodate two artists at a time: two private rooms and common areas (bathroom, kitchen, dining room, and workspaces).
+- Designed to accommodate up to three artists at a time: private rooms and common areas (bathroom, kitchen, dining room, and workspaces).